-Morgan Stanley (MS) is headquartered in New York, and is in the Finance sector.
-The stock has seen a price change of 16.95% since the start of the year.
-The investment bank is paying out a dividend of $0.77 per share at the moment, with a dividend yield of 3.12% compared to the Financial - Investment Bank industry's yield of 0.47% and the S&P 500's yield of 1.58%.
+Based in New York, Goldman Sachs (GS) is in the Finance sector, and so far this year, shares have seen a price change of -8.31%.
+The investment bank is currently shelling out a dividend of $2.5 per share, with a dividend yield of 3.18%.
+This compares to the Financial - Investment Bank industry's yield of 0.5% and the S&P 500's yield of 1.81%.

-Looking at dividend growth, the company's current annualized dividend of $3.10 is up 5.1% from last year.
-Morgan Stanley has increased its dividend 4 times on a year-over-year basis over the last 5 years for an average annual increase of 27.74%.
+In terms of dividend growth, the company's current annualized dividend of $10 is up 11.1% from last year.
+In the past five-year period, Goldman Sachs has increased its dividend 4 times on a year-over-year basis for an average annual increase of 29.39%.
 Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Right now, Morgan Stanley's payout ratio is 49%, which means it paid out 49% of its trailing 12-month EPS as dividend.
+Goldman's current payout ratio is 33%, meaning it paid out 33% of its trailing 12-month EPS as dividend.

-MS is expecting earnings to expand this fiscal year as well.
-The Zacks Consensus Estimate for 2023 is $7.21 per share, with earnings expected to increase 13.36% from the year ago period.
+Looking at this fiscal year, GS expects solid earnings growth.
+The Zacks Consensus Estimate for 2023 is $33.14 per share, with earnings expected to increase 10.25% from the year ago period.

-High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
-During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
-With that in mind, MS is a compelling investment opportunity.
+Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
+Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
+With that in mind, GS is a compelling investment opportunity.
 Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report